Default Git Branch Name with Learn Enough and the Rails Tutorial

 main

-(Figure 4). - Click “Update”.
-The result should be as shown in Figure 5.
+in the text field and then click “Update”.
+The result should be as shown in Figure 2.

 master